CHARLESTON'S LATEST REINVENTION OF HERSELF

 Long-time Charleston physician Dr. William Thomason also died on July 15, 2023.
 During his residency at Walter Reed Hospital, Dr. Thomason flew in Air Force One as part of a team attending President Dwight D. Eisenhower following his 1955 heart attack.
 Dr. Thomason was president of the Charleston County Medical Society (1972-72), a member of First (Scots) Presbyterian Church, Charleston Rotary Club, Middleton Hunt Club, Surgeon for the Washington Light Infantry, and Battalion Surgeon for the Palmetto Guard.
 He was also a member of the Society of Colonial Wars, the Sons of the American Revolution, the St. Andrews Society, the Widows and Orpans Society, and the Carolina Yacht Club.

 July 17 -- Marsha E. Hass, Esq., one of the first group women to live in a Clemson dormitory, died at the age of 76.
 She earned her M.A.T., M.B.A., and J.D. degrees from USC, though remained a lifelong Tiger fan.
 Her obit said she was a complex person with great ability and talent who grew up and worked in a man's world where she was not afraid to speak her mind.
 While serving as a Folly Beach magistrate, she let local police know not to bring charges against a prostitute unless they also brought in the john.
-She spent her later part of her career as a Professor of Business Law at College of Charleston.
+She spent the later part of her career as a Professor of Business Law at College of Charleston.
 She loved to fish and at one time was the only licensed female charter boat captain on the East Coast.

 July 22 -- Ronald Norris Jr., a former radio operator in the U.S. Marine Corps, died in Summerville.
 Norris was deployed aboard the USS Iwo Jima in April 1986 to make an amphibious landing on Vieques, a small island off Puerto Rico.
 The landing was filmed and used in the Clint Eastwood movie Heartbreak Ridge